eclipse-pass/pass-ui/README.md

 - In .docker/ run `docker-compose pull`
   - To start PASS with JHU assets, run `docker-compose up -d`.
-  - To run the Harvard development stack, do `docker-compose -f harvard.yml up -d`
   - To start PASS with only a few test assets, run `docker-compose -f docker-compose.yml -f docker-compose.public.yml up -d`
 - Wait for the containers to finish coming up, this could take 5-10 minutes.
 There will be a long pause while the `ember` container builds.
 When you see the "Build successful" message from `ember` and a small table listing the "Slowest Nodes" that indicates the application is ready to use.
 It will look similar to: